magentabusiness/magentabusiness.github.io/use-cases/smart-retail.md

     <div class="about-text">
         <div class="short">
             <div class="block">
-                <p class="text">Smart retail solution by ThingsBoard is a powerful platform that helps retailers gain full visibility into store infrastructure, automate data collection, respond to incidents in real time, and make informed decisions.
-Leveraging the flexibility of ThingsBoard, retailers can integrate a wide range of sensors and devices, visualize key metrics through custom dashboards, and implement intelligent analytics.</p>
+                <p class="text">Smart retail solution by IoT Hub is a powerful platform that helps retailers gain full visibility into store infrastructure, automate data collection, respond to incidents in real time, and make informed decisions.
+Leveraging the flexibility of IoT Hub, retailers can integrate a wide range of sensors and devices, visualize key metrics through custom dashboards, and implement intelligent analytics.</p>
             </div>
             <div class="demo-button">
                 <a id="UseCases_SmartRetail_ViewLiveDemo" target="_blank" href="https://thingsboard.cloud/dashboard/551d4ca0-8b54-11ec-98f9-ff45c37940c6?publicId=4978baf0-8a92-11ec-98f9-ff45c37940c6" class="button gtm_button">View live demo</a>
             </div>
         </div>
         <div class="long">
-            <p>The <a href="/docs/pe/solution-templates/smart-retail/">smart retail solution</a> template represents a flexible, ready-to-use structure for building intelligent retail infrastructures using the ThingsBoard IoT platform.
+            <p>The <a href="/docs/pe/solution-templates/smart-retail/">smart retail solution</a> template represents a flexible, ready-to-use structure for building intelligent retail infrastructures using the IoT Hub IoT platform.
 As a solution provider, you can provision multiple customers and assign each one a dedicated pool of IoT devices to monitor key assets across their supermarkets.
 Customers can easily upload custom floor plans, install devices on-site, and place them logically within the dashboard layout to reflect the physical environment.</p>
             <p>With built-in alarm logic and fully configurable thresholds per device, users can detect anomalies such as temperature fluctuations or unauthorized access without needing a complex setup.
 The template also includes interactive dashboards that allow both providers and customers to monitor the current and historical state of their supermarkets—empowering data-driven decisions, operational efficiency, and a higher standard of safety and service.</p>
         </div>
     </div>